“Outsiders only know half the truth about this city.” ~ The New York Times on Chicago – Christmas Eve 1893

 The media AFTER the 2022 Midterm Elections:

-Incredibly before the midterm elections, the vast majority of the corporate owned mainstream media along with many of the pollsters and media pundits they bankroll thought most Americans were simply “meh” on the issue of preserving American Democracy.
+Incredibly before the midterm elections, the vast majority of the corporate owned mainstream media along with many of the pollsters and media pundits they bankroll thought most Americans were simply “meh” on the nation defining issue of preserving American Democracy.

 About a week before the midterm elections, President Joe Biden gave a pivotal speech on the important topic of Democracy and how we are currently in jeopardy of losing it in this country.